-1) The public agency will make regular physical education services available to children with disabilities to the same extent that the agency provides those services to children without disabilities, unless: a) The child is enrolled full time in a separate facility; or b) The child needs specially designed physical education as prescribed in the child's IEP.
+• Highland Free School will make regular physical education services available to children with disabilities to the same extent that Highland Free School provides those services to children without disabilities, unless: a) The child is enrolled full time in a separate facility; or b) The child needs specially designed physical education as prescribed in the child's IEP.

-2) If a child is enrolled in a separate facility, the public agency will ensure that the child receives appropriate physical education services.
-3) If special physical education is prescribed in a child's IEP, the public agency will provide for those services, either directly or through other public or private programs.
+• If a child is enrolled in a separate facility, Highland Free School will ensure that the child receives appropriate physical education services.
+Highland Free School will provide the parent /guardian with information to assist them in obtaining services from their public school of residency.

+• If special physical education is prescribed in a child's IEP, Highland Free School will provide for those services, either directly or through other public or private programs.

-Program Options The public agency will ensure that children with disabilities have available to them the variety of educational programs and services that are available to nondisabled children, including art, music, industrial arts, consumer and homemaking education, and vocational education.
+Program Options Highland Free School will ensure that children with disabilities have available to them the variety of educational programs and services that are available to nondisabled children, including art, music, industrial arts, consumer and homemaking education, and vocational education.